Biogeomorphic landscape formation by ecosystem engineers

-Besides plants, there is also a large group of benthic animals (i.e., macro benthos) that affect the landscape formation.
+Besides plants, there is also a large group of benthic animals (i.e., macro benthos) that affects the landscape formation.
 Some are highly visible in that they create large reefs, such as oysters and mussels (i.e., epi-benthos).
 Others are invisible, as they are ‘hidden’ in the sediment (i.e., endo-benthos).
 Although hidden, these organisms also have major impact on the sediment dynamics and grain-size distribution by affecting both the critical threshold for erosion to occur and mixing different depth layers.

 We are working on developing a general understanding how traits of individual organisms affect processes at the level of populations and thereby affect the large-scale long-term intertidal landscape development.